drpicox/david-rodenas.com/_notes/php.md

-Although it is very easy to find skilled programmers in PHP nowadays PHP is considered to be going out of favor because it is designed to build web pages in serverside instead of browserside
+Although it is very easy to find skilled programmers in PHP nowadays PHP is considered to be going out of favor because it is designed to build web pages in server-side instead of browser-side
 (it makes loading times and browsing slower).

 ```php